node-machine/rttc/README.md

 Exemplars can be mixed and matched with varying levels of specificity, up to any imaginable depth, by using the recursive array and faceted dictionary types.
-For example, we can infer from the exemplar `['Rover']` that its _type schema_ is `['string']`, indicates that it accepts any array of strings.
-Similarly, given the exemplar `[{ name: 'Rover' }]`, we can infer that its type schema (`[{name: 'string'}]`) indicates that it accepts any array of dictionaries, so long as all of those dictionaries have a key called `name` and the corresponding value is a string.
+For example, we can infer from the exemplar `['Rover']` that its _type schema_ is `['string']`, indicating that it accepts any array of strings.
+Similarly, given the exemplar `[{ name: 'Rover' }]`, we can infer the type schema
+`[{name: 'string'}]`.
+This indicates that it accepts any array of dictionaries, so long as each of those dictionaries has a key called `name` with any string value.

 The table below gives each of the RTTC types, the exemplar notation used to describe it, as well as its _base value_: